 Kale is commonly started indoors and transplanted into the garden when seedlings are 4 to 6 weeks old.

 About Kale.
 Kale is a hardy biennial plant grown as an annual.
 The leaves of kale are similar to cabbage.
 Scotch kale has crumpled and curly gray-green leaves.
 Siberian or blue kale is less curly and a bluer shade of green.

 Kale Yield.
 Plant 4 to 5 plants per household member.

 Site.
 Kale prefers rich, well-drained soil with a soil pH between 5.5 and 6.8.
 Plant kale in full sun; plant kale in partial shade in warm regions.
 For optimal flavor, grow kale in cool weather.

-Planting and spacing.
-Sow kale seed ½ inch deep spaced 3 inches apart; thin plants to 12 inches apart when they are 4 to 5 inches tall.
+Planting and Spacing Kale Sow kale seed ½ inch deep spaced 3 inches apart; thin plants to 12 inches apart when they are 4 to 5 inches tall.
 Space rows 18 to 24 inches apart.
 Set transplants with crooked stems up to the first leaves.

-Water and feeding.
+Water and Feeding Kale.
 Keep kale well watered for sustained growth and to keep leaves from getting too tough.
 Add aged-compost to planting beds in advance of planting.
 Side dress kale with aged compost every 6 weeks.

 Companion plants.
 Beets, celery, herbs, onions, and potatoes.
 Not pole beans, strawberries, tomatoes.

-Container growing.
+Container Growing Kale.
 Kale will grow in a 6-inch container.
 Plant kale on 8-inch centers in large containers.
 Move kale grown in containers into cool shade when the weather warms to extend the season.